harness/developer-hub/docs/security-testing-orchestration/get-started/tutorials.md

 - Getting started:

-  - [Set up Harness for STO](./onboarding-guide) This is a good primer if you're new to Harness.
+  - [Onboarding guide](/docs/security-testing-orchestration/get-started/onboarding-guide) This is a good primer if you're new to Harness.
 It guides you through the process of setting up the connectors, delegate, and infrastructure needed to run STO scans.

-  - [Your first STO pipeline](./your-first-sto-pipeline) This tutorial covers the basic concepts of STO.
+  - [Your first STO pipeline](/docs/security-testing-orchestration/get-started/your-first-sto-pipeline) This tutorial covers the basic concepts of STO.
 You'll set up a standalone pipeline with one scanner, run scans, analyze the results, and learn how to investigate and fix detected vulnerabilities.

 - Quickstarts: